SymfonyCasts/symfony-ux/sfcasts/stimulus/options-form-ajax.md

-# Making a Configureable, Reusable Controller
+# Making a Configurable, Reusable Controller

 We can already reuse this new controller on any form where we want the user to confirm before submitting.
 That's awesome.
 But to *truly* unlock its potential,